 EXHIBITION AND BOX OFFICE

-Slovakia is well-placed in the move towards digitalisation thanks largely to the foresight of the Slovak Audiovisual Fund, which has been allocating a portion of its annual budget for the transformation of non-multiplex cinemas.
-By the end of 2016, Slovakia had 138 cinemas with 233 screens, of which 185 screens were already digitalised.
-This includes also four alternative spaces for film screenings and 18 open-air theatres.
-Compared to 2015, the number of cinemas increased by seven and the number of digitalised screens increased from 185 to 189.
-Slovakia also has one IMAX cinema, which was opened in 2016.
+By the end of 2017, Slovakia had 149 cinemas with 246 screens, of which 189 screens were already digitalised.
+They also include five alternative spaces for film screenings and 21 open-air theatres.
+Compared to 2016, the number of cinemas increased from 138 to 149 and the number of digitalised screens increased from 185 to 189.
+Slovakia also has one IMAX cinema, which was opened in 2015.

 Several small art house cinemas operate in Bratislava.
 Kino Lumière, operated by the Slovak Film Institute, opened on the site of the former Charlie’s Centrum in September 2011.
-Mladosť, Nostalgia and Film Europe Cinema also add to the diversity of Bratislava's art house landscape, together with Kino Klap (located in the Academy of Performing Arts) or Kino Inak, a screening room hosted by the alternative cultural centre A4.
+Mladosť, Nostalgia and Film Europe Cinema also add to the diversity of Bratislava's art house landscape, together with Kino Klap (located in the Academy of Performing Arts), Foajé and Kino Inak (a screening room hosted by the alternative cultural centre A4).

 A new programme of support for Slovak films in domestic cinemas was launched in 2016.
 Every cinema has the right to apply and receive one euro per each ticket sold for a domestic title.
-In 2016 AVF alloted 217,488 EUR for 2015 and in 2017 it allotted 188,048 EUR for 2016.
+In 2016 the AVF alloted 217,488 EUR for 2015 and in 2017 it allotted 188,048 EUR for 2016.
 Due to the rapid increase of admissions in 2017, AVF had to change the regulations for 2018.

 GRANTS AND NEW LEGISLATION

-Slovak Audiovisual Fund is the main tool for public support for cinematography in the Slovak Republic since 2010.
-Its budget was 6.9 m EUR in 2010, fell to 5.5 m EUR in 2013 and increased again to 6.6 m EUR in 2014.
-The fund had a budget of 7.5 m EUR in 2016, which is the biggest budget in its history.
+The Slovak Audiovisual Fund has been the main tool of public support for cinematography in the Slovak Republic since 2010.
+Its budget was 6.9 m EUR in 2010, but fell to 5.5 m EUR in 2013 and increased again to 6.6 m EUR in 2014.
+The fund had a budget of 7 m EUR in 2017.

-The primary sources of information on film are the Slovak Film Institute, which celebrated its 50th anniversary in 2013, and its National Cinematographic Centre, through the specialised office of the Audiovisual Information Centre.
+The primary sources of information on film are the Slovak Film Institute, which will celebrate its 55th anniversary in 2018, and the National Cinematographic Centre, through the specialised office of the Audiovisual Information Centre.

 Slovakia is unique in the CEE as home of the only channel devoted exclusively to European films.
 Film Europe Channel was developed by Film Europe Media Company, which launched two more channels, Československo HD and Festival Channel HD in November 2016, in addition to Film Europe Channel HD.